 The price tag attached to rehab should never deter you from getting the help you need.
 Even if you can’t afford it, there are plenty of free and low-cost detox and rehab options out there to help you get clean.

-Northpoint Evergreen Bellevue is committed to providing affordable and professional treatment to everyone who struggles with addiction.
+Northpoint the Evergreen is committed to providing affordable and professional treatment to everyone who struggles with addiction.
 We’ve seen hundreds of patients overcome their addictions and work toward a happier, healthier life.
 Our facilities are among the highest quality rehab facilities available in Washington state and our staff is expertly trained to provide top-notch care.

 If you can’t afford treatment, we’ll work with you and your insurance company to figure out a payment plan that works within your budget.
 With our help, you’ll be a sober person in no time.
 If you’d like to discuss detox and rehab options with a member of our staff or verify your insurance with our financial department, please give us a call.
 We’re excited to help you get on the road to recovery.